OpenSpartan/openspartan-docs/openspartan-workshop/content/blog/halo-infinite-anvil-wait-times.md

 {{< figure class="rounded-3 h-auto" src="images/blog/halo-infinite-anvil-wait-times/ranked-arena-wait-times.png" alt="Heatmap for daily and hourly wait times for Ranked Arena during Anvil." caption="Heatmap for daily and hourly wait times for Ranked Arena during Anvil." >}}

-Looks like the best time to play **Ranked Arena** on the US West Coast is in the evening or late at night. _Or so it would appear_ - [a Reddit user observed](https://www.reddit.com/r/CompetitiveHalo/comments/1eh8yms/comment/lfyq7zw/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) a slight issue with the query above.
+Looks like the best time to play **Ranked Arena** on the US West Coast is in the evening or late at night. _Or so it would appear_ - [a Reddit user observed](https://www.reddit.com/r/CompetitiveHalo/comments/1eh8yms/comment/lfyq7zw/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) a slight issue with the query above if we want to draw raw conclusions.

 The conversion of timestamps using `strftime` will, by default, compute the data in UTC time.
 What that means is that the times rendered in the heatmap will be off by about 7 hours (offset for the PT timezone).
 To fix that, we need to use `localtime` to ensure that the timestamp is converted to the _local machine time_ where the query is executed:

 ```sql {title="Data for the wait time heatmap, accounting for timezone conversion"}
 WITH HourlyWaitTimes AS (